marilyne-linkurious/documentation/content/apidoc-examples/content/getting-started/user-login.md

  - HTTP cookie
  - API key (**recommended**)

-Here we describe the first form, that you may want to use for the **Admin** APIs.
-The API endpoint is `POST /api/dataSources`.
+Here we describe the first form, that you may want to use for the **Admin** APIs or for opening a visualization.
+The API endpoint to authenticate via HTTP Cookie is `POST /api/auth/login`.
-The HTTP client we use in the example, **request**, is going to store a cookie from the first request, and pass it along in the second request, `GET /api/auth/authenticated`, that returns an `HTTP 204` only if we are authenticated.
+The HTTP client that we use in the example, **request**, is going to store a cookie from the first request, and pass it along in the second request, `GET /api/auth/authenticated`, that returns an `HTTP 204` only if we are authenticated.

 {{editfile:userlogin.js}}